top of page

 The NCAC History Day program is part of a statewide competition that involves over 35,000 students each year.
 Our NCAC winners will move on to the Charles County competition, and those winners will move on to the Maryland State Finals.

 The winners of the state competition will represent Maryland at the National Competition.
-The 2024 National Contest will be held in June at the University of Maryland, College Park.
+The 2025 National Contest was held in June at the University of Maryland, College Park

 Congratulations!